2008 Big 12 Conference football season

-The 2008 Big 12 Conference football season saw ties is both northern and southern divisions, with tiebreakers used to select divisional representatives for the 2008 Big 12 Championship Game, in which Oklahoma won 62–21 against Missouri to qualify for the 2009 BCS National Championship Game.
+The 2008 college football season was the 13th Big 12 Conference football season.
+The season concluded with ties for both northern and southern divisions.
+Tiebreakers were used to select divisional the participants for the 2008 Big 12 Championship Game, in which Oklahoma won 62–21 against Missouri to qualify for the 2009 BCS National Championship Game.

 Regular season

 Northern Division

 Missouri tied with Nebraska for the Northern divisional championship, each having a 5–3 win–loss record in conference games.
 Missouri qualified for the conference championship game by virtue of its 52–17 win in the game between the teams.

 Southern Division

 There was a three-way tie between the Oklahoma Sooners, Texas Longhorns, and Texas Tech Red Raiders, each with a 7–1 record.
 Oklahoma became divisional representatives by virtue of tiebreaker criteria which dissatisfied some fans.

 Texas–Oklahoma

 The game against the 2008 Oklahoma Sooners football team marked the 103rd meeting of the Red River Rivalry, which has been called one of the greatest sports rivalries.
 It is the longest running rivalry for the Longhorns.
 Since 1929 the game has been held at the Cotton Bowl in Dallas, Texas typically in mid-October with the State Fair of Texas occurring adjacent to the stadium.
 Prior to 2008, Texas led the series 57–40–5.

 Texas won this meeting, 45–35.
 It was the highest scoring event in the history of the rivalry, and it was seen by the most fans ever to attend the Red River Rivalry—a record 92,182.